 The cooler weather is approaching, probably more rapidly than we will admit.
-So far the beginning of November has been amazing with temperatures well into the mid teens in the afternoons.
-But to be prepared for the temperature changes it’s time to start making my homemade suet for the feeders.
+Winter bird visitors to the garden are beginning to arrive.
+So it’s time to start making my homemade suet for the feeders.

-Last year I made a suet feeder from a birch log.
+A suet feeder was made from from a birch log.
 Holes were drilled into it and then filled with the suet.The birds loved it, especially the chickadees and woodpeckers.

 I also use a similar bird cake recipe.
 This goes into square molds to make bird cakes for the basket feeders.